Electronic Surveillance of Employees

 How Should a Company React to Problematic Online Behavior?

 In yet another experience in a small company, it was discovered that an employee had been doing her ancillary bookkeeping for her personal business on company time and in her company-provided computer.
 The employee gave notice and was escorted from the premises.
 The employee later begged to have this material back and the employer kindly provided the records.

 With these examples in mind, note that electronic surveillance of employees at work can yield results that are beneficial to the employer.
 Note also that in none of these three companies was the electronic surveillance of employees practiced.
 But, frequent IT intervention was practiced.

 Suspicious behavior by the employees in question prompted the review of electronic records.
 So, many employers have the capacity to use electronic surveillance of employees but choose not to practice electronic surveillance.

 More About Putting Employees Under Surveillance

 Additional reasons exist to place employees under electronic surveillance at work.
+These are key reasons.

 - Productivity issues are an employer concern.

 - The nature of the sites that employees visit concerns employers because of their potential to be seen as creating a hostile work environment.
 The same problem exists with employee-forwarded email and jokes.
 Employers want to trust their employees to practice good judgment but their experiences indicate that they don't always exercise good judgment.
 Employers are concerned about creating an environment of harassment if employees surf to inappropriate places and share the URLs.